 Consider the fact that products marketed to men generally use rugged, darker colors, while products for women use softer pastel shades.
 Feminine hygiene products in a brown package would not resonate with women, while a glittery, purple home stereo system probably would not appeal to men.

 Bottom line…..think about color when designing your website and your CTA’s.
-It can make all the difference to catching consumers.
+It can make all the difference in catching consumers.

 In short, you can improve your business by taking advantage of the psychology of marketing, making customers choose your product over countless others they could buy instead.
 By using colors and fonts strategically and making your information and pricing simple and easy to understand, you will have an advantage over the competition.